Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-kZtseQMvMvo.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Have you considered something like the Smart! mod for foundations?
 https://www.youtube.com/watch?v=kZtseQMvMvo
-This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Tools for massive builds like Smart! mod ?](./yt-A2dxY3Nl3Ew.md) [https://www.youtube.com/watch?v=A2dxY3Nl3Ew](https://www.youtube.com/watch?v=A2dxY3Nl3Ew)
+This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: Do you intend to put helpful building modes like Smart! mod to help players build faster?](./yt-cN_omO1NK9c.md) [https://www.youtube.com/watch?v=cN_omO1NK9c](https://www.youtube.com/watch?v=cN_omO1NK9c)

 ### Topics